iamacup/react-redux-with-networking-helper/readme.md

 In addition, the library provides some utilities to handle disconnection and network retry as well as 'expiration' of network requests over time.

-This project was built for React Native, although its dependencies should all work with a React DOM project.
+This project was built for React Native, although it also works with React DOM

 ## Getting Started